 Members include: Chief Operating Officer (Chair), Pro Vice-Chancellor, Assisting the Vice Chancellor and President (Chair of Campus Committee), Deputy Chief Operating Officer (CPC Secretary, and Chair of ICTAC), and Chief Financial Officer; In-attendance: Director Information Technology, and Director Properties and Facilities.

 Director, Properties and Facilities is responsible for planning and strategic management of University physical infrastructure, including space planning and management, and for implementing the campus and building developments that emerge from the Buildings and Estates Policy.
 This position is authorised to approve minor project expenditure within an Approved Capital Plan in accordance with the Register of Delegations.

 Director, Information Technology is responsible for planning and strategic management of University virtual infrastructure, including oversite for ICT Infrastructure and enterprise architecture, and advice on business systems.
 Is responsible for provide advice to the Chief Operating Officer in relation to the priority, viability and value for virtual infrastructure projects.

-Campus Board meets to share campus strategic plans, developments and policies.
-Campus Board facilitates capital, human and academic planning on a national, state and campus basis across the University.
+Campus Committee meets to share campus strategic plans, developments and policies.
+Campus Committee facilitates capital, human and academic planning on a national, state and campus basis across the University.

 Information Communication and Technology Advisory Committee (ICTAC) meet to consider Information Technology, Business System and Business Improvement initiatives.